Manayunk, Philadelphia: A More Accessible Neighborhood

 Manayunk Homepage

 We wanted to design the landing page as inviting as possible for all types of users of the website.
-From someone who is not familiar with technology to someone who is online all day long.
+From someone who is not familiar with technology to someone familiar with technology

 Offering multiple resources as soon as you are on the home page so users can feel as comfortable as possible when navigating the site as quickly and efficiently as possible.